Sorry, you need to enable JavaScript to visit this website.

 Self-initiated traineeships, education or employment opportunities are also considered as an offer subject to participants demonstrating that the criteria for assessing a ‘quality’ offer as established in other forms of ‘offers’ are met.
 This means that a traineeship offer needs to be accompanied by a written agreement between the employer, participant and the Public Employment Services; an education initiative needs to lead to a qualification from a recognised institution; and an employment offer needs to be regulated by an engagement form submitted to the Public Employment Services.

-The NEET Activation Scheme is part of the youth guarantee and it starts off with profiling, behavioural training, guidance on employment, development of communication skills, CV writing and interview skills.
-Following the initial phase, young people are requested to either further their training through continued education or participate in a work exposure which would eventually lead to an offer of traineeship.
+The NEET Activation Scheme is part of the youth guarantee.
+It starts with profiling, behavioural training, guidance on employment, development of communication skills, CV writing, and interview skills.
+Following the initial phase, young people are requested to either further their training through continued education or participate in a work exposure, which eventually leads to an offer of traineeship.